 Get the Workmanship You Deserve and Pay For

-A home generator system and installation is in the thousands of dollars.
+A home generator system and installation are in the thousands of dollars.
 Ultimately, you deserve quality work done right the first time.
 In the case above, any money saved with a cheap and fast installation is quickly lost to repairs needed soon after.

-Cooper Electrical Services makes sure every generator installation meets national codes and industry standards.
+Cooper Electrical Services ensures every generator installation meets national codes and industry standards.
 We may not always be the cheapest quote you receive, but we guarantee to do the job correctly the first time.
 With a piece of equipment designed for emergencies, don’t you want the best team available in charge of the installation?
 Call Cooper Electrical Services, the area’s top electrical contractor and generator team, for your next installation or repair.